zackphilipps/mobile-boilerplate/docs/screencasts.md

 Open the MAMP start page, and then head over to phpMyAdmin.
 Click on the _Users_ tab, then scroll down and click _Add User._ Create a memorable username, strong password, and set the host to `localhost`.
 Check _Create database with same name and grant all privileges,_ then click _Go._

-Now, navigate to `localhost:xxxx` where `xxxx` is the web port you configured in MAMP's preferences.
+Now, navigate to the host you configured in MAMP.
 Complete the WordPress installation and log in.
+(You won't need to do this specific part if you ran `wp core install`.)

 ![Using MAMP to Complete the WordPress Installation](/assets/img/screencast2-slower.gif)